 Many of the popular diet approaches today advocate eating more of one macronutrient (protein, carbs, or fat) than the others.
 For example, some diets claim that eating more protein will increase your metabolism’s burn rate so you burn more calories.
 Other diets claim that eating more fat while keeping protein and carbohydrate to a minimum is most effective and good for losing weight and keeping your metabolism healthy.

-But our research from testing individuals with sophisticated scientific metabolic instruments in our Metabolic Weight Loss & Exercise Performance Center indicates that there is virtually no difference if you eat more one macronutrient over another
+But our research from testing individuals with sophisticated scientific metabolic instruments in our Metabolic Weight Loss & Exercise Performance Center indicates that there is virtually no difference if you eat more one macronutrient over another.

 But our research from testing individuals with sophisticated scientific metabolic instruments in our Metabolic Weight Loss & Exercise Performance Center indicates that there is virtually no difference if you eat more one macronutrient over another.
-In fact, our testing results indicates that eating a diet that consists mostly of one macronutrient (protein, carb, or fat) is counterproductive the health of your metabolism and could accelerate the natural downturn that can begin at age 30.
+In fact, our testing results

 The Takeaways?

-• When metabolic testing is unavailable, most women should never lower their calorie intake below 1,200 calories per day; for men, that number is 1,600 calories.
+- When metabolic testing is unavailable, most women should never lower their calorie intake below 1,200 calories per day; for men, that number is 1,600 calories.
 This will ensure timely consistent weight loss from stored fat while keeping your metabolism burn rate adequate and healthy to see the job to its completion.

-• Regarding exercise for improving your body’s metabolism in the weight loss process, we advocate two 30-minute resistance exercise sessions that adequately stimulate all of your major muscles.
+- Regarding exercise for improving your body’s metabolism in the weight loss process, we advocate two 30-minute resistance exercise sessions that adequately stimulate all of your major muscles.
 This can add approximately 30% more weight loss for your efforts.

-• And finally, we recommend eating a more balance diet that includes healthy, high-water content carbohydrate foods (vegetables and fruit), and smaller amounts of high-density foods that include protein and fat.
-This approach allows your fat-burning metabolism to stay “stoked” so you can easily burn the all of the foods you eat AND some of the calories you have stored as fat.
+high-water content carbohydrate foods (vegetables and fruit), and smaller amounts of high-density foods that include protein and fat.
+This approach allows your fat-burning metabolism to stay “stoked” so you can easily burnthe all of the foods you eat AND some of the calories you have stored as fat.